MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-M-Grievances-Organization-Determinations-Appeals/subjectgroup-ECFR5ebb4ff974abdb5-Requirements-Certain-Integrated-Dual-Eligible-Special-Needs-Plans/section-422.629.md

 (3) *Integrated organization determinations.* If the applicable integrated plan expects to issue a partially or fully adverse medical necessity (or any substantively equivalent term used to describe the concept of medical necessity) decision based on the initial review of the request, the integrated organization determination must be reviewed by a physician or other appropriate health care professional with sufficient medical and other expertise, including knowledge of Medicare and Medicaid coverage criteria, before the applicable integrated plan issues the integrated organization determination.
 Any physician or other health care professional who reviews an integrated organization determination must have a current and unrestricted license to practice within the scope of his or her profession.

-(4) *Integrated reconsideration determinations.* Individuals making an integrated reconsideration determination must be individuals who -
+(4) *Integrated reconsideration determinations.* Individuals making an integrated reconsideration determination must be individuals who—

 (i) Were neither involved in any previous level of review or decision-making nor a subordinate of any such individual; and

-(ii) If deciding an appeal of a denial that is based on lack of medical necessity (or any substantively equivalent term used to describe the concept of medical necessity), are a physician or other appropriate health care professional who have the appropriate clinical expertise in treating the enrollee's condition or disease, and knowledge of Medicare and Medicaid coverage criteria, before the applicable integrated plan issues the integrated organization determination decision.
+(ii) If deciding an appeal of a denial that is based on lack of medical necessity (or any substantively equivalent term used to describe the concept of medical necessity), are a physician or other appropriate health care professional who have the appropriate clinical expertise in treating the enrollee's condition or disease, and knowledge of Medicare and Medicaid coverage criteria, before the applicable integrated plan issues the integrated reconsideration determination.

 (l) *Parties.* (1) The following individuals or entities can request an integrated grievance, integrated organization determination, and integrated reconsideration, and are parties to the case:

-(i) The enrollee or his or her representative;
+(i) The enrollee.

-(ii) An assignee of the enrollee (that is, a physician or other provider who has furnished or intends to furnish a service to the enrollee and formally agrees to waive any right to payment from the enrollee for that service), or any other provider or entity (other than the applicable integrated plan) who has an appealable interest in the proceeding;

-(iii) The legal representative of a deceased enrollee's estate; or

-(iv) Subject to paragraph (l)(3) of this section, any provider that furnishes, or intends to furnish, services to the enrollee.
-If the provider requests that the benefits continue while the appeal is pending, pursuant to § 422.632 and consistent with State law, the provider must obtain the written consent of the enrollee to request the appeal on behalf of the enrollee.
+(ii) The enrollee's representative, including any person authorized under State law.

 (2) When the term “enrollee” is used throughout §§ 422.629 through 422.634, it includes providers that file a request and authorized representatives consistent with this paragraph, unless otherwise specified.

 (3) A provider who is providing treatment to the enrollee may, upon providing notice to the enrollee, request a standard or expedited pre-service integrated reconsideration on behalf of an enrollee.

+(4) The following individuals or entities may request an integrated reconsideration and are parties to the case:

+(i) An assignee of the enrollee (that is, a physician or other provider who has furnished or intends to furnish a service to the enrollee and formally agrees to waive any right to payment from the enrollee for that service).

+(ii) Any other provider or entity (other than the applicable integrated plan) who has an appealable interest in the proceeding.

 [84 FR 15835, Apr.
 16, 2019, as amended at 84 FR 23883, May 23, 2019; 86 FR 6102, Jan.
-19, 2021]
+19, 2021; 87 FR 27897, May 9, 2022]